simeononsecurity/simeononsecurity.ch/content/articles/nist-800-88-ways-of-sanitizing-removable-media/index.md

 coverCaption: ""
 ---

-# The NIST Approved Ways of Sanitizing Removable Media

 Removable media, such as hard drives, solid state drives (SSD), USB flash drives, CDs, DVDs, and Blu-ray disks, are an integral part of today's digital world.
 These devices are widely used for storing and transferring sensitive data, and it's crucial to ensure that the information contained in them is not leaked or accessed by unauthorized persons.
 In this article, we will discuss the NIST-approved ways of sanitizing all types of removable media.

 ## Why sanitize removable media?

-Sanitizing removable media is essential because the data stored on these devices can be easily recovered, even if the data has been deleted.
-This is because when data is deleted, only the reference to the data is removed, but the actual data remains on the disk until it is overwritten.
+**Sanitizing removable media is essential because the data stored on these devices can be easily recovered, even if the data has been deleted.** This is because when data is deleted, only the reference to the data is removed, but the actual data remains on the disk until it is overwritten.
 This makes it possible for malicious actors to recover sensitive data using data recovery software.

 ## NIST 800-88 Revision 1 Types Of Destruction